How Long To Quarantine A Sick Cat With URI

 Sadly, cats don't make it easy for their owners to see these signs.
 Cats are notorious for trying to mask their pain and hide their symptoms when feeling unwell.
 So owners have to be vigilant and look for any signs of illness.

 Moreover, experts recommend scheduling a yearly appointment with your cat's vet.
 It's another method of combating a cat's tendency to hide its pain.
-These vet visits also allow owners to ask any questions or concerns about their cat's health, personality, or lifestyle.

 How Do You Quarantine a Cat with URI?